DavidCEllis/PrefabClasses/readme.md

 There are some trade-offs and differences between the two.

+* The compiled method uses the **literal names** `prefab` and `attribute` to identify classes to be imported and to identify features.
+  If these are changed things will not work.
+  * The functions to not technically need to be imported however, unless the code should fallback to the interpreted method.
 * After the .pyc files have been compiled, compiled classes import much more quickly than live ones as they are plain python classes.
     * They are not *quite* as fast as modules with native classes,